-Vera H.: Most Likely to Advocate Successfully for Food Access in Cities with her comment on The Business of Urban Living.
+Most Likely to Advocate Successfully for Food Access in Cities: Vera H., a sophomore from W.B.
+Ray High School in Texas, U.S., for her comment on The Business of Urban Living.

-Jaeyi S., 15 and a rising junior from Cambridge Rindge and Latin School in Massachusetts: Best Comment in 120 Words or Less on 5 Leadership Truths from Microsoft’s Satya Nadella.
+Best Comment in 120 Words or Less: Jaeyi S., 15 and a rising junior from Cambridge Rindge and Latin School in Massachusetts, expressed on 5 Leadership Truths from Microsoft’s Satya Nadella.

-Luna W., 17 and a rising senior from Winston Churchill High School in Maryland: Most Hopeful Comment on the article Wharton Insights on the Impact and Implications of Coronavirus.
+Most Hopeful Comment: Luna W., 17 and a rising senior from Winston Churchill High School in Maryland, for her comment on Wharton Insights on the Impact and Implications of Coronavirus.

-Ryan S., 16 and a rising junior at the Bronx High School of Science in New York: Best Use of Humor and “Spidey” Power in his comment on Positive Vibes from the ‘Good Pizza’ Guy.
+Best Use of Humor and “Spidey” Power: Ryan S., 16 and a rising junior at the Bronx High School of Science in New York, for his comment on Positive Vibes from the ‘Good Pizza’ Guy.

-Genessa K, 16 and a rising senior at Townsend Harris High School in New York: Best Thrifting Discovery in her comment on Fashionista Environmentalists Shop ‘Recommerce’.
+Best Thrifting Discovery: Genessa K., 16 and a rising senior at Townsend Harris High School in New York, for her comment on Fashionista Environmentalists Shop ‘Recommerce’.

-Spencer J., 17 and a rising senior at Pingry School in New Jersey: Best Application of Leadership Lessons to His Own Life for his comment on 5 Leadership Truths from Microsoft’s Satya Nadella.
+Best Application of Leadership Lessons to His Own Life: Spencer J., 17 and a rising senior at Pingry School in New Jersey, for his comment on 5 Leadership Truths from Microsoft’s Satya Nadella.

-Sunny P., 16 and a rising senior from Gunn High School in California: Most Likely to Improve National Food Security and the Quality of Agricultural Output in Hong Kong with his comment on The Business of Urban Living.
+Most Likely to Improve Food Security and the Quality of Agricultural Output in Hong Kong: Sunny P., 16 and a rising senior from Gunn High School in California, for his comment on The Business of Urban Living.

-Andy C., 15 and a rising sophomore at Townsend Harris School in New York: Most Quotable Moment with his comment on Tackling Social Inequality One Fresh Apple at a Time.
+Most Quotable Moment: Andy C., 15 and a rising sophomore at Townsend Harris School in New York, for his comment on Tackling Social Inequality One Fresh Apple at a Time.

-Benjamin C: Most Likely to Explore Space and Article Archives for his comment on 10 Signs Space Tourism Has Arrived.
+Most Likely to Explore Space and Article Archives: Benjamin C. for his comment on 10 Signs Space Tourism Has Arrived.

-Daniel Y, 16 and a rising junior at the Bronx High School of Science in New York: Most likely to Use VR to Overcome his Fear of Big-city Driving for his comment on the podcast transcript A Virtual Reality for Nervous New Drivers.
+Most likely to Use VR to Overcome Fears: Daniel Y., 16 and a rising junior at the Bronx High School of Science in New York, for his comment on the podcast A Virtual Reality for Nervous New Drivers.

 That’s a wrap on the winners of Round 1!
 Don’t forget to submit your Round 2 comments by midnight on July 1, 2022.
 We’ll leave you with a few words from Michelle W., a high school student from Los Angeles, California, who is also studying this summer in Global Youth’s Leadership in the Business World program.
 From her comment on the article Wharton’s Grit Expert Discusses Making Decisions and Embracing Exploration (with a nod to Dwayne “The Rock” Johnson): “It’s about drive, it’s about power.
 We stay hungry, we devour.”
 Proceed with passion.